The Bright Path Intensive Out-Patient Program

 Family Therapy is beneficial not just to the client but to the client/family relationship.
 Family Therapy can address damage resulting from the family unit (as a whole) or as a result of an individual’s mental, behavioral or chemical dependency concerns.

 Additionally, family member are often times made aware and/or educated as to the issues that surround their “loved one”.
 The Family unit can be educated as to ways in which to best address issues with their family member.
 Family Therapy is typically held on an as-needed basis.

 Continuum-of-Care is key to the recovery process for all individual living with mental health and/or addictive issues.
 Therefore, our therapists/counselors start discharge plans at the start of the treatment program.
-Our missing is to make sure that “goals” are set and managed during the treatment process as well as after the treatment process in order to maintain recovery.
+Our mission is to document that “goals” are set and managed during the treatment process, as well as after the treatment process in order to maintain recovery.

 How are Bright Path Program GPS

 - Resident participation (with invitation to families and caretakers to be part of the active treatment team);